silverstripe/silverstripe-framework/docs/en/topics/environment-management.md

 	define('SS_DEFAULT_ADMIN_PASSWORD', 'password');

-Now, edit each of your site's configuration file, `~/Sites/(projectname)/mysite/_config.php`.
+Now, edit each of your site's configuration file, usually `mysite/_config.php`.
 Delete all mention of `$databaseConfig` and `Director::set_dev_servers`, and instead make sure that you file starts like this.

 	:::php